CGA-TOOP/PlatformIOSetup/README.md

 ## Programming your Pololu3piplus32U4 robot
 1. Open VSCode and then open the platform IO Extension.
-2. Select New Porject.
+2. Select New Project.
 3. Fill in the next menu with the options indicated below:
  ![image](https://github.com/CGA-TOOP/PlatformIOSetup/assets/67393204/968c93b7-cc63-4253-b3a9-94b1440db1fd)
-4. Once the project has been initialized compy and past the code below into the src/main.cpp file and save the file.
+4. Once the project has been initialized copy and past the code below into the src/main.cpp file and save the file.
 ```
 // This example shows how to blink the three user LEDs on the
 // 3pi+ 32U4.